FijianRocket/Optimized-Paper-Config/README.md

 Some of the items changed in this config can cause minor issues for the sake of performance which you may want to avoid.
-This config section only contains items which I have changedt
+This config section only contains items which I have changed.

 - **Default:** Values set by default.
 - **Optimized:** Values changed in this config for optimization purposes.

 ### Bukkit.yml
-Changes made to the Bukkit.yml file and what they do.
+Changes made to the [bukkit.yml](https://github.com/XxXCoolBoy112XxX/Optimized-Paper-Config/blob/main/Config/bukkit.yml) file and what they do.

 #### spawn-limits
 Sets the spawn limits of various different mobs, you may want to change this